lxucs/lxucs.github.io/index.md

 ## About Me

 I am currently a Research Scientist at **WeChat AI, Tencent**, focusing on Natural Language Processing (NLP).
-I recently graduated with PhD of Computer Science from **[Emory](https://www.emory.edu/)**, advised by Dr. [Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi).
+I graduated with PhD of Computer Science from **[Emory](https://www.emory.edu/)**, advised by Dr. [Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi).
 I was also co-advised by Dr. [Fei Liu](https://www.cs.emory.edu/~fliu40/) in 2023.

 Before Emory, I completed my bachelor's degrees at [ECNU](https://english.ecnu.edu.cn/) and [CSU](https://compsci.colostate.edu/).
-Following this, I worked as a Software Engineer for two years before returning to graduate school.
+Following this, I worked as a Software Engineer in US for two years before returning to graduate school.

 ## Research Interests

-My past studies addressed topics around **document understanding**, including coreference resolution, information extraction, and semi/weak supervision.

-I am currently engaged in research with an overall interest on **long context modeling**:<br>
- • Narrative Comprehension <br>
- • Dialogue Comprehension
+My current research interests focus around **retrieval** and **context modeling** with LLMs.

-*I am actively looking for motivated students to collaborate on NLP research.*
+*Actively looking for motivated students to collaborate on NLP research.*

 ## News